andrew-pyle/orange-pi-hadoop-cluster/index.md

 	File Output Format Counters
 		Bytes Written=257189
 ```
+I am honestly not sure what caused the difference between this job's success and the previous one's failure.
+The only difference was the time of day (last night vs. this morning).

-This time, it seems like the job stayed within the memory allocation limits.
-The job only took 1 min 30 sec.
+Whatever the cause, this time the job stayed within the memory allocation limits.

-### Discussion
+## Project Discussion

 *DISCLAIMER: I do not understand everything about physical and virtual memory management in operating systems, especially under Hadoop, YARN and MapReduce.
 However, I know that Hadoop was designed for large-scale analytics on machines with many times the resources available in my cluster.
 In some ways this project was a lost cause before it began.
 This cluster of Orange Pi Ones is not the environment Hadoop was designed for, indeed, the jobs that I ran in this tutorial could have been run easily on my client machine alone, even with an application written in an interpreted language.
 But this does not prevent us from improving the setup as much as we can!*

-#### Hadoop Application Failure Analysis
+### Hadoop Application Failure Analysis
 Over the course of this project, Hadoop distributed applications failed for 2 main reasons:

 1. Application timed out while ApplicationMaster was allocating a container
 1. Containers ran beyond virtual memory limits
 1. Block could not be found in HDFS

->*I think the "Block could not be found in HDFS" error was due to file corruption after a hard poweroff.
-HDFS seems to corrupt very easily, so be sure not to pull the plug on a running Hadoop application!*
+I think the "Block could not be found in HDFS" error was due to file corruption after a hard poweroff, so we can discount reason #3 for root cause analysis.
+HDFS seems to corrupt very easily, so be sure not to pull the plug on a running Hadoop application!

+#### Root Cause: memory shortage
-After doing some research, I think the first two errors are due to the same issue: limited memory resources of the Orange Pi One (512 MB).
+After doing some research, I think the first two errors are due to the same root cause: limited memory resources of the Orange Pi One (512 MB).
 My thought is that a container was allocated to a given node, and a certain map or reduce task was assigned to that container.
 During the creation of the container or during the execution of the task, the memory required greatly exceeded the available physical memory, resulting in large virtual memory usage.
 For example, jobs which failed because of killed containers reported:

 * **Physical:** 16.7 MB / 128 MB
 * **Virtual:** 1.1 GB / 268.8 MB